morfeojs/morfeo/packages/core/README.md

 const style = parsers.resolve({ fullSize: true }); // { width: '100%', height: '100%' }
 ```

-the `add` method needs 2 parameters, the first is the property that should be handled, the second is a callback that wil be called each time the property should be resolved; The callback receive an object with 3 parameters:
+the `add` method needs 2 parameters, the first is the property that should be handled, the second is a callback that will be called each time the property should be resolved; The callback receives an object with 3 attributes:

 `property`: the name of the property
 `value`: the value passed
-`style`: all the style passed insided the resolve function
+`style`: all the style passed inside the resolve function

-In our example this object will be equals to:
+In our example, this object will be equals to:

 ```json
 {